uclatonystark/ece202Aproj/index.md

 ## Sensor Values Processing
 ### Number of Presses
 There are five sensor values corresponding to whether each finger is being pressed or not.
-After information is transferred to a Python script `turningpage.py`, the sensor values are expressed in time domain.
+After this information is transferred to a Python script `turningpage.py`, the sensor values are expressed in time domain.
 <p float="left" align="center">
   <img align="center" src="press.PNG">
 </p>
 As shown above, p1 to p5 represent the finger positions (thumb to pinky).
 '0' means that the finger is not being pressed and '1' means otherwise.
 The script is able to capture the transitions of each finger that goes from '1' to '0'.
-That is considered a press.
-In other words, the total number of presses can be calculated, which is useful to determine when the page should be turned.
+That is considered a 'press'.
+In other words, the total number of presses can be calculated, which is used to determine when the page should be turned.

 ### Octave Range
-In addition to number of presses, we added a feature called 'Octave Range'.
+In addition to the number of presses, we added a feature called 'Octave Range'.
 Essentially, not only should the program be able to detect the number of presses in a page, it should also measure the estimated accuracy of the notes that are played.
-For example, if the first three notes are in the 4th Octave, but player is pressing three notes in the 7th Octave, the software should not count those presses because they are not within the Octave Range.
-Octave Range is calculated using IMU data (accel, gyro, mag) to estimate a set of two Octaves where the player's wrist is approximately located at.
-Here, we implemented the idea of dead reckoning and assumed the starting point of a song is always somewhere between the 4th and 5th Octave.
+For example, if the first three notes are in the 4th Octave, but the player is playing three notes in the 7th Octave, the software should not count those presses because they are not within the Octave Range.
+The Octave Range is calculated using IMU data (accel, gyro, mag) to estimate a set of two Octaves where the player's wrist is approximately located at.
+Here, we implemented the idea of dead reckoning and assumed that the starting point of a piece is always somewhere between the 4th and 5th Octave.

 Roll, Pitch, and Yaw are calculated using Extended Kalman Filter using an existed Python Library.
 ```python